EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 - Headings must start at level 2 (`##`), as level 1 (`#`) is the title of the page
 - Lines should be wrapped at 80 characters
 - Sentences must be separated by one space only
-- Indent is made with tabs, not with spaces
+- Indent is made with spaces, not with tabs
 - Bullet lists should be using `-` not `*`
 - Numbered lists should be using `1.` for each line (automatic numbering)
 - Indent secondary (and following) level lists with 2 spaces
 - Lines must end with a Line Feed character (`\n`)
-- Files must end with an empty line, containing only a Line Feed character (`\n`)
+- Files must end with an empty line
 - Shell examples should include a prompt (`$` or `>`) in front of commands, to make it easy to understand which is the command and which is the output
-- Long commands in shell examples should be broken into multiple lines, using a trailing backslash character (`\`) on each line that continues on the next
+- Commands in shell examples should be broken into multiple lines of 80 characters or less, using a trailing backslash character (`\`) on each line that continues on the next
 - Never break command output in shell examples to multiple lines, instead use [style exceptions](#adding-exceptions-for-style-violations) when necessary